Path for hydrogen

 Pure hydrogen networks

 Pure hydrogen communities will require specialized appliances and may emerge at a small scale in new community developments.
-Alberta could become a global leader in pure hydrogen utility heating, leveraging our experience and expertise with hydrogen.
+Alberta could become a global leader in pure hydrogen utility systems, leveraging our experience and expertise with hydrogen.

 Power generation and storage

-Hydrogen fuel cell electric vehicles
+Hydrogen fuel cell electric transportation

 Fuel cell technology first captured the international spotlight during the oil shocks in the 1970s.
 In 2014, Toyota offered the world’s first consumer fuel cell vehicles, sold in British Columbia and Quebec where hydrogen fuelling stations are available.